-Giles has more than 20 years’ experience in sixth form and FE colleges - spanning teaching and learning and senior management roles; including curriculum and staff development, student support, safeguarding and Special Education Needs and Disability (SEND), as well as mentoring trainees and newly qualified teachers (NQTs).
+Moving from banking to education, Giles’ roles in HE, and FE in HE, builds on over 20 years’ experience in sixth form and FE colleges spanning teaching and learning and senior management roles.
+These have included curriculum and staff development, student support, safeguarding and SEND as well as mentoring trainees and NQTs.

 Nicole started working with mental health service users 20 years ago as a teacher of vocational subjects including life-skill, ICT, Numeracy and Literacy in settings such as mental health hospitals, forensic units, supported housing projects and Young Offender’s Institutions as well as in mainstream Further Education Colleges.

 As part of a FE College learning support department, she ran a Computer Project for People with Profound and Complex disabilities and learning difficulties in South London and spent some time teaching at a Pupil Referral Unit.
 For 15 years, Nicole has run a training company that delivers training in mental health awareness and Initial Teacher Training qualifications as well as teaching digital skills to ex-offenders in the community.